The Experiences You Can’t Miss On A First Trip To Paris

 The famous Eiffel Tower as seen from the gardens below

-Travel Tip: Our favorite place to take a photo of the Eiffel Tower is from the Place du Trocadero.
-This popular photo spot will give you a great front on view of the tower from a distance, but it’s also known for pickpockets so always watch your belongings.
+Tip: Our favorite place to take a photo of the Eiffel Tower is from the Place du Trocadero.
+It has a fantastic front-on view of the tower and it’s amazing at sunset, but it’s also known for pickpockets so always watch your belongings.

 Man walking towards the camera with the Louvre in the background